-The library's mission is to function as an academic library for the College and as a public library for the Chippewa Cree Tribe community members.
+The library's mission is to function as an academic library for the College and as a public library for the Chippewa Cree Tribe's community members.
 As an academic library, it provides learning resources and services to support the mission of the College by fulfilling the information needs of students and faculty.
 As a public library, it meets the needs of the residents of the Rocky Boy's Indian Reservation relating to information, knowledge, education, and recreation.
 Furthermore, the library is developing archives to preserve materials relating to the history, heritage, language and culture of the Chippewa Cree Tribe.
 The archives serve as a repository of important documents and publications and a source of inspiration and pride to the members of the tribe both now and in the future.

-The library has the following goals: 1) To encourage library use by providing a friendly environment and easy access to resources; 2) To improve library services by providing instruction in library and information use, expanding and renovating the library building, and expanding the collection of information, academic resources, and materials of general interest to meet the library service needs of Rocky Boy's Indian Reservation; 3) To continue providing computerized library operations and online databases that benefit the patrons; 4) To develop an extensive Native American Collection with a strong emphasis on the history and culture of the Chippewa Cree Tribe; 5) To provide reference and research materials for students and faculty that support the curriculum and educational programs at Stone Child College; 6) To assist the students of the college in developing and applying college level research skills; 7) To promote resource sharing with other libraries in the northwestern part of the country and tribal college libraries in Montana: the interlibrary loan system is extensively utilized; 8) To develop a collection of audio/visual media and materials which will be available for instructional use in the college, area schools and for educational proposes in tribal institutions; 9) To encourage and support the library staff in professional development and training; and 10) To make materials available representing a wide range of viewpoints in conformity with the American Library Association Bill of Rights.
+The library has the following goals: 1) To encourage library use by providing a friendly environment and easy access to resources; 2) To improve library services by providing instruction in library and information use, expanding and renovating the library building, and expanding the collection of information, academic resources, and materials of general interest to meet the library service needs of Rocky Boy's Indian Reservation; 3) To continue providing computerized library operations and online databases that benefit the patrons; 4) To develop an extensive Native American Collection with a strong emphasis on the history and culture of the Chippewa Cree Tribe; 5) To provide reference and research materials for students and faculty that support the curriculum and educational programs at Stone Child College; 6) To assist the students of the college in developing and applying college level research skills; 7) To promote resource sharing with other libraries in the northwestern part of the country and tribal college libraries in Montana: the interlibrary loan system is extensively utilized; 8) To develop a collection of audio/visual media and materials which will be available for instructional use in the college, area schools, and for educational proposes in tribal institutions; 9) To encourage and support the library staff in professional development and training; and 10) To make materials available representing a wide range of viewpoints in conformity with the American Library Association Bill of Rights.

 The library hours and days of operation are 8:00 a.m. to 4:30 p.m.
 Monday through Thursday, and 8:00 a.m. through 3:00 p.m. on Friday.
 The week of midterms and finals, the library is open from 8:00 a.m. to 8:00 p.m.
 The staff includes one full time librarian and one full time library assistant.
-The average number of patrons that visit each month is 2,178.
+The average number of patrons that visit each month is 1,842.
+Additionally, the library holds community events which in the last year have drawn as few as 18 community members and as many as 263.